Lu Xun: Family background

-By the time Lu Xun was born, his family's prosperity had already been declining.
-His father, Zhou Boyi, had been successful at passing the county-level imperial examinations, the route to wealth and social success in imperial China, but was unsuccessful in writing the more competitive provincial-level examinations (the juren exam).
-In 1893 Zhou was discovered attempting to bribe an examination official.
-Lu Xun's grandfather was implicated, and was arrested and sentenced to beheading for his son's crime.
+Lu Xun's father, Zhou Boyi, had been successful at passing the county-level imperial examinations, the route to wealth and social success in imperial China, but was unsuccessful in writing the more competitive provincial-level examinations.
+In 1893 he was discovered attempting to bribe an examination official.
+He was stripped of his position in the government and forbidden to ever again write the civil service examinations.
+Lu Xun's grandfather was also implicated, and was sentenced to beheading for his son's crime.
 The sentence was later commuted, and he was imprisoned in Hangzhou instead.

-After the affair, Zhou was stripped of his position in the government and forbidden to ever again write the civil service examinations.
-The Zhou family only prevented Lu's grandfather from being executed through regular, expensive bribes to authorities, until he was finally released in 1901.
+The Zhou family only prevented Lu Xun's grandfather from being executed through regular, expensive bribes to authorities, until he was finally released in 1901.

-After the family's attempt at bribery was discovered, Zhou engaged in heavy drinking and opium use and his health declined.
+After the family turmoil, Lu Xun's father engaged in heavy drinking and opium use and his health declined.
 Local doctors attempted to cure him through a series of expensive quack prescriptions, including monogamous crickets, sugar cane that had survived frost three times, ink, and the skin from a drum.
-Despite these expensive treatments, Zhou died of an asthma attack in 1896, at the age of 35.
 He might have suffered from dropsy.
+He died of an asthma attack in 1896, at the age of 35.

+Lu Xun's mother came from the same landed-gentry class as Lu Xun's father and was a native of Anqiaotou, a small rural town that is now part of Tongxiang, Zhejiang.
+Because formal education was not considered appropriate for girls, she received no schooling, but nevertheless taught herself to read and write.